tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-a-first-look-at-sequences-in-sql-server.md

 _Msg 11728, Level 16, State 1, Line 1

-The sequence object &#8216;GlobalCounterTest' has reached its minimum or maximum value.
+The sequence object 'GlobalCounterTest' has reached its minimum or maximum value.
 Restart the sequence object to allow new values to be generated._

 To reset a sequence, you need to use restart